 Minneapolis, MN 55401

-Controlled substances records must be maintained for at least three years.
+Controlled substances records are to be maintained for at least two years.
 Other contracts or regulations may require longer retention periods.

-UHS will review controlled substances records and security measures periodically as well as security measures and compliance procedures for controlled substance storage facilities as needed.
+UHS reviews controlled substances records and security measures periodically as well as security measures and compliance procedures for controlled substance storage facilities as needed.